Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology observables and self-similarity

 Functional summaries of relevance in this work include the distribution of birth and death radii that have been defined in Eqs. (\ref{EqDefB}) and (\ref{EqDefD}), respectively.
 With an obstacle to be described below, both can be computed as marginal distributions of $\langle \mathfrak{P}_\ell\rangle$,

 In addition, we define the persistence distribution, that is, the distribution of $r_d-r_b$,

 Natural quantities to study are the $\ell$-th Betti numbers $\langle \beta_\ell\rangle (t,r)$.
-Intuitively, the zeroth Betti number $\langle \beta_0\rangle (t,r)$ specifies the number of connected components minus one present in the alpha complex of radius $Qr$ \footnote{We work with reduced homology groups.
-Thus, the zeroth Betti number actually counts the number of connected components minus one.} and the first Betti number $\langle \beta_1\rangle (t,r)$ specifies the corresponding number of holes.
+Intuitively, the zeroth Betti number $\langle \beta_0\rangle (t,r)$ specifies the number of connected components minus one\footnote{We work with reduced homology groups.
+Thus, the zeroth Betti number actually counts the number of connected components minus one.} present in the alpha complex of radius $Qr$ and the first Betti number $\langle \beta_1\rangle (t,r)$ specifies the corresponding number of holes.
 Being zero in the present work, higher Betti numbers count how many nontrivial higher-dimensional homology classes are present in corresponding complexes.
 Betti numbers can be computed from the asymptotic persistence pair distribution via